top of page

 A short climb up a track that has some very loose rocks takes us to another lovely runnable section.
 The masts of our highest point of the day sit on the horizon teasing us with their closeness, yet still some miles away, Finally - Machen Mountain!
 We hope the weather is clear to reward you, with amazing vistas of all South Wales and west of England.

 Make sure to travel east from the Summit Bagging Trig point.
 There are many paths, so keep an eye to turn right when possible.
 You will see the coniferous forest on your right and you should try and get there if you can.
 From the Trig, follow the main path Eastwards down hill for a few hundred metres, and you should see a clear path to the right.
 In fact, just take any path to the right once off the summit!
 They should lead you to a single track path through the woods, and off the mountain.
-A suprisingly technical descent, often used by fell races brings you back to the race venue, the start of the 2nd half of the race, and the Half Marathon section........
+A suprisingly technical descent, often used by fell races brings you back to the race venue, and the end of a very special day!

 Ruperra castle